ritiek/auto-image-cropper/README.md

 | [agent47.jpg](benchmarking/agent47.jpg) | 51.559s | 7.519s |         6.85 |

 - Python struggles to find the optimal coordinates but is quick (quicker than Rust) when saving the cropped image back to disk.
 Rust really outperforms while finding the optimal coordinates.

-## Contributing

-- Found a bug/ have an idea?
-Feel free to open your ticket in the [issues section](../../issues).

-- Even better, send a pull request. :)

 ## License